pingidentity/pingidentity-devops-getting-started/README.md

 * A complete listing of Ping Identity's public images are available at [Docker Hub](https://hub.docker.com/u/pingidentity/)

 ## Troubleshooting
 This repoistory is in active development and has not been offically released.
-If you run into problems, please log an issue.
+If you experiece issues with this project, please log an issue.